zolantris/ValheimMods/README.md

 mods to run on more threads without bottlenecking the game UI so fps will be much higher.

-The gc-max-time-slice takes a integer that should be the number of threads available on your machine.
-Example below for a machine with 20 threads
+The gc-max-time-slice takes a integer that should be the number of (seconds?) before garbage collecting on the machine.
+This essentially freeze up your machine to do thing without worry until you get near max memory and then it will garbage collect anyways.

+Example below for a machine with 20 seconds before force attempting to garbage collect even when low on memory.
+20 seems to be a nice fps boost of 30-60fps.

 ```
 gc-max-time-slice=20